Empower AgriWomen

 Expected Results 2025 - 2028

-• Six interest groups, such as cooperatives, will be formed among small-scale agricultural producers, including particularly disadvantaged individuals.
+• Six interest groups will be formed among small-scale agricultural producers, including particularly disadvantaged individuals.

 • 3,000 small-scale agricultural producers (including 2,100 women) will receive training in technical and entrepreneurial skills, with 1,200 increasing their income by at least 10%.